How To Reduce Video Buffering Issues When Streaming?

 By allowing the video player to adapt to changing network conditions, viewers can enjoy uninterrupted streaming.

 c.
 Reduce Frame Rate and Resolution: For certain applications or slower internet connections, consider reducing the frame rate and resolution of the video.
-Lowering the video quality will reduce the data size, leading to smoother playback and fewer buffering interruptions.
+Lowering the video quality will reduce the data size and hence reduce video buffering issues.

 d.
 Optimize Codec Selection: Choosing the right video codec can significantly impact streaming performance.
 Modern codecs like H.265/HEVC or VP9 offer better compression efficiency than older codecs like H.264, resulting in lower data usage and reduced buffering.